 even if he/she performs actions that go against the law of the Chantry it’s always for a greater purpose that will prove beneficent in the long run.

 The Willpower (Faith) focus would be a good requirement, though I'd likely drop (or reduce) one of the stat requirements unless you are wanting it to be a post level 10 specialisation.

-Users browsing this forum: Hellebore and 2 guests
+Users browsing this forum: Banjo and 4 guests